Varicose Vein FAQ

 Sclerotherapy is used to treat spider veins.
-A pharmaceutical called a sclerosant is injected into the abnormal veins causing them to shrink and disappear.
+A member of our Sclerotherapy team will inject sclerosant into the abnormal veins causing them to shrink and disappear.
 Blood is rerouted to nearby healthy veins.

 After treatment, spider veins may become inflamed, and more prominent than they were before.
 This resolves with time as the body absorbs the veins.

 Our staff at The Vein Clinic works with you to make sure you get the treatment you need at a price that works for your budget.
 We work with insurance companies, offer other payments options, and offer free screening dates.

 Will Insurance Cover My Treatment?

 Patients that are seeking treatment for symptomatic varicose veins can seek coverage from their insurance carrier.
 After your consultation, our patient services coordinator will discuss your specific insurance plan and any requirements before treatment.
 We will work with your insurance carrier in order to approve your treatment.

 Patients that do not go through insurance for treatment or are electing for a cosmetic procedure have several payment options.
 The Vein Clinic accepts Visa, MasterCard, and American Express.
 Additionally, we accept CareCredit payment plans.